UCLcaozhiyu/casa0015-Good-Friend-Medallion/app_updata_Full.md

 ---

-> “The path will be dangerous, but your medallion will guide you.” 🐺
+> "The path will be dangerous, but your medallion will guide you." 🐺